VaibhavSingh79/Netflix/README.md

 sudo systemctl restart jenkins
 ```
+**NOTE** - We can also use NVD Api key to help with the slow processing speed for checking vulnerabilities while running the pipeline

 Now when we will run our pipeline we will be able to have the reports about dependency checks as well
 ![SonarQube](images/sonarQube.png)